mintoolkit/mint/README.md

 - `--change-match-layers-only` - Show only layers with change matches (default: false).
 - `--export-all-data-artifacts` - TAR archive file path to export all text data artifacts (if value is set to `.` then the archive file path defaults to `./data-artifacts.tar`)
 - `--remove-file-artifacts` - Remove file artifacts when command is done (note: you'll loose the reverse engineered Dockerfile)
+- `--command-params-file` -  JSON file with all command parameters

 Change Types: